 People

-- Alex Douglas (St. Andrews philosophy, project co-leader)
+- Alex Douglas (St. Andrews Philosophy, project co-leader)

-- Ben Sachs-Cobbe (St. Andrews philosophy, project co-leader)
+- Ben Sachs-Cobbe (St. Andrews Philosophy, project co-leader)

 - Deryn Thomas (St. Andrews/Stirling Postgraduate Philosophy Programme)